 }

 How are these properties guaranteed?
 A transaction remembers its initial state.
-Then the transaction will be performed without synchronisation.
-If a conflict happens during its execution, the transaction will be interrupted and put to its initial state.
-This rollback causes that the transaction will be executed once more.
-If the initial state of the transaction even holds at the end of the transaction, the transaction will be committed.
+Then the transaction will be performed without synchronization.
+If a conflict happens during execution, the transaction will be interrupted and put to its initial state.
+This rollback causes the transaction will be executed once more.
+If the initial state of the transaction even holds at the end, the transaction will be committed.

 A transaction is a kind of speculative activity that is only committed if the initial state holds.
-It is in contrast to a mutex an optimistic approach.
-A transaction is performed without synchronisation.
+It is in contrast to a mutex, an optimistic approach.
+A transaction is performed without synchronization.
 It will only be published if no conflict with its initial state happens.
 A mutex is a pessimistic approach.
 At first, the mutex ensures that no other thread can enter the critical region.
-The thread will enter the critical region only if it is the exclusive owner of the mutex and, hence, all other threads are blocked.
+The thread will enter the critical region only if it is the exclusive owner of the mutex, and hence, all other threads are blocked.

-C++ supports transactional memory in two flavours: synchronised blocks and atomic blocks.
+C++ supports transactional memory in two flavors: synchronized blocks and atomic blocks.

 Transactional Memory

 Up to now, I only wrote about transactions.
-No, I will write more specifically about synchronised blocks and atomic blocks.
+No, I will write more specifically about synchronized blocks and atomic blocks.
 Both can be encapsulated in the other.
-To be specific, synchronised blocks are no atomic blocks because they can execute transaction-unsafe code.
-This may be code like the output to the console which can not be made undone.
-This is the reason why synchronised blocks are often called relaxed.
+Specifically, synchronized blocks are not atomic blocks because they can execute transaction-unsafe code.
+This may be code like the output to the console, which can not be made undone.
+This is the reason why synchronized blocks are often called relaxed.

-Synchronised blocks behave such as they are protected by a global lock.
-This means all synchronised blocks obey a total order; therefore, all changes to a synchronized block are available in the next synchronised block.
-There is a synchronize-with relation between the synchronised blocks.
-Because synchronised blocks behave like protected by a global lock, they can not cause a deadlock.
-While a classical lock protects a memory area from explicit threads, the global lock of a synchronised block protects from all threads.
-That is the reason, why the following program is well-defined:
+Synchronized blocks behave as a global lock that protects them.
+This means all synchronized blocks obey a total order; therefore, all changes to a synchronized block are available in the next synchronized block.
+There is a synchronize-with relation between the synchronized blocks.
+Because synchronized blocks behave as a global lock that protects them, they can not cause a deadlock.
+While a classical lock protects a memory area from explicit threads, the global lock of a synchronized block protects from all threads.
+That is the reason why the following program is well-defined:

 1